gryndanya/Java-Scraping-Tech-Task/README.md

 1. For sending requests to the website, you can use any of the following:
     - okhttp
     - jsoup
-2. As framework you can use - Spring Boot
+2. As framework, you can use - Spring Boot
 3. If you decide to render page to get information from site pages, use any of the following:
     - Selenium
     - Playwright